Panir Maharani: Crispy Cheese in Tomato Broth Recipe

 • Protein: 15g

-• Don't Skip the Drying Phase: Letting the floured panir cubes sit for 10 minutes is crucial.
-This helps the flour adhere and form a dry "skin," which creates that signature crispy exterior when fried for your Panir Maharani.
+• Don’t Skip the Drying Phase: Letting the floured paneer cubes rest for 10 minutes is crucial for creating a dry “skin” that results in a perfectly crispy exterior.

-• Choose the Right Liquid: For the most authentic and deep flavor, use the leftover whey from making your fresh panir.
-It adds a slight tang that complements the seasoned tomato stock far better than plain water.
+• Choose the Right Liquid: For the most authentic flavor, use the leftover whey from making your own paneer.
+It adds a subtle tang that beautifully complements the tomato stock.

-• Maintain Oil Temperature: Ensure your ghee is hot before adding the cheese.
-If the oil is too cool, the panir will absorb the fat and become greasy rather than crispy.
+• Maintain Oil Temperature: Ensure your ghee or oil is properly hot before adding the cheese.
+If it’s too cool, the paneer will absorb excess fat and become greasy instead of crisp.

-• Fresh Herbs Matter: Add the coriander or dill at the very last second.
-The residual heat of the Panir Maharani is enough to release their oils without dulling their vibrant color or fresh taste.
+• Fresh Herbs are Key: Add the fresh coriander or dill at the very end.
+The residual heat is just enough to release their essential oils without dulling their vibrant color and fresh taste.

 0 0 votes